 As a routine element of the financial statement preparation process, Management is required to make estimates and assumptions based on information available as at the financial statement date.
 These estimates and assumptions affect the reported amounts of assets and liabilities, and the possible disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenue and expenses for the period.
 These estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
 The current fluctuation in market conditions introduce additional uncertainties, risks and complexities in Management's determination of the estimates and assumptions used to prepare CES' financial results.
-As the COVID-19 pandemic and volatility in financial markets is an evolving situation, Management cannot reasonably estimate the length or severity of the impact on CES.
 As such, actual results may differ from estimates and the effect of such differences may be material.
 The impacts of such estimates are pervasive throughout the condensed consolidated financial statements and may require accounting adjustments based on future occurrences.
 Revisions to accounting estimates are recognized in the period in which the estimate is revised and the revision affects both current and future periods.
 The most significant estimates in CES' condensed consolidated financial statements have been set out in the Company's MD&A for the year ended December 31, 2021, and its audited annual consolidated financial statements and notes thereto for the year ended December 31, 2021.